mahjabi/Cardiolog/README.md

-# Cardiolog'=
+# Cardiolog

-The app CardiacRecorder is a blood pressure and heart rate management app.
+The app Cardiolog is a blood pressure and heart rate management app.
 It helps a user to keep track of his/her daily blood pressure and heart rate.
 The app assists user in data entry to avoid illegal input.Overall it is a simple app with the following features:-

 1.Show a list of recorded measurements.